cal2195/q/README.md

 ### Saving directories

-To set a register, use the command `Q`:
+To set a register, navigate to the directory and use the command `Q`:
 ```
 > Qd
 Register d set to /home/cal/downloads